VankouF/FreeMotion-Codes/README.md

 # FreeMotion-Codes
-Official implementation of "FreeMotion: A Unified Framework for Number-free Text-to-Motion Synthesis"
+Official implementation of "FreeMotion: A Unified Framework for Number-free Text-to-Motion Synthesis" (Coming Soon)